Boyle Heights, Los Angeles: History

-In the early 1910s, Boyle Heights was one of the only communities that did not have restricted housing covenants that discriminated against Japanese and other people of color.
+In the early 1910s, Boyle Heights was one of the only communities that did not have race-restrictive housing covenants that discriminated against Japanese and other people of color.
 The Japanese community of Little Tokyo continued to grow and extended to the First Street Corridor into Boyle Heights in the early 1910s.
 Boyle Heights became Los Angeles’s largest residential communities of Japanese immigrants and Americans, apart from Little Tokyo.
 In the 1920s and 1930s, Boyle Heights became the center of significant churches, temples, and schools for the Japanese community.
 These include the Tenrikyo Junior Church of America, the Konko Church, and the Higashi Honganji Buddhist Temple; all designed by Yos Hirose.
 The Japanese Baptist Church was built by the Los Angeles City Baptist Missionary Society.
 A hospital, also designed by Hirose, opened in 1929 to serve the Japanese American community.